php-collective/decimal-object/README.md

 var_dump(0.1 + 0.2 - 0.3);  // float(5.5511151231258E-17)
 ```

-Handling them as string is a workaround, but as value object you can more easily encapsulate some of the logic.
+Handling them as strings is a workaround, but as value object you can more easily encapsulate some of the logic.

 ### Alternatives
 Solutions like [php-decimal](https://php-decimal.github.io/#introduction) require a custom PHP extension (would make it faster, but also more difficult for some
 servers to be available).
-Monetary values themselves one could be handled also with [brick/money](https://github.com/brick/money) or [moneyphp/money](https://github.com/moneyphp/money).
+Monetary values themselves could be handled also with [brick/money](https://github.com/brick/money) or [moneyphp/money](https://github.com/moneyphp/money).

 For details see the [wiki](https://github.com/php-collective/decimal-object/wiki).

-Note: If you are looking for pre 8.1 versions, check out legacy library (https://github.com/spryker/decimal-object).
+Note: If you are looking for pre PHP 8.1 versions, check out the [legacy library](https://github.com/spryker/decimal-object).

 ## Features